qutech/qopt/feature_requests.md

 ### Handle the time steps
 Avoid setting time steps twice. i. e. for the solver and the transfer function.

+### Dynamically change between lab and rotating frame
+(priority low) In the special case of Rabi driving change between two frames connected by a unitary evolution. (i.e. combine single gates in rot frame with two qubit gates in the lab frame.)

 ## Cost function

 ### State fidelity